nullpointerexceptionkek/prosemirror-proofread/README.md

 # ProseMirror-proofread

 **ProseMirror-proofread** is a plugin for adding spell-check and grammar-checking capabilities to your ProseMirror editor.
 This library helps you integrate a variety of spell-check services, including LanguageTool.
 This library is designed to handle caching, ignore, and pop-ups.
-It is up to the developer's responsibility to implement UI and spell checking services.
+It is up to the developer's responsibility to implement UI and spell-checking services.
 In the example, example integration with LanguageTool and an example UI are provided, which can be a good starting point.

 The main difficulty of creating a spell-checking library for ProseMirror, which handles ProseMirror's particular index.
 Most spell-checking services are designed to handle plain text, and mapping between a rich ProseMirror document to plain text and vice versa is complex.